A exploratory Canada road trip taking in Nova Scotia, Prince Edward Island and New Brunswick

 Stay: Lynwood Inn (Superior)

-Spend the morning exploring Cape Breton Island further and then make your way towards Sydney & Glace Bay.
-Take time to visit the Miners Museum and Marconi National Historic Site then follow the Marconi Trail to Louisbourg.
+Spend the morning exploring Cape Breton Island further before making your way towards Sydney & Glace Bay.
+Take time to visit the Miners Museum and Marconi National Historic Site, then hop onto the Marconi Trail for a short but ever-so-picturesque drive to Louisbourg.

 Stay: Louisbourg Harbour Inn (Superior)

-Depart Louisbourg following the Eastern Shore to the Marine Drive Route.
-Nature, heritage and culture plus unspoilt rugged coastlines dotted with tranquil bays and crystal clear lakes are in abundance.
-Enjoy a visit to Sherbrooke Village – a typical Nova Scotian Village from the 1860’s where many of the interpreters dress in period costume.
-Continue on to Liscomb Mills.
+Follow the Eastern Shore to the Marine Drive Route, a rugged coastline dotted with tranquil bays and crystal clear lakes.
+Stop off for a visit to Sherbrooke Village – a typical Nova Scotian Village from the 1860’s where many of the interpreters dress in period costume – before continuing on to Liscomb Mills.

 Stay: Liscomb Lodge (Standard)